Melting of olive oil in immiscible surroundings: experiments and theory: Acknowledgements

 \section{Acknowledgements}

-We thank Gert-Wim Bruggert, Dennis van Gils, Martin Bos, and Thomas Zijlstra for technical support.
+We thank Gert-Wim Bruggert, Martin Bos, Dennis van Gils, and Thomas Zijlstra for technical support.
+We also acknowledge fruitful discussions with Detlef Lohse, Howard Stone, and Andrea Prosperetti.
 This work was financially supported by The Netherlands Center for Multiscale Catalytic Energy Conversion (MCEC), an NWO Gravitation Programme funded by the Ministry of Education, Culture and Science of the government of The Netherlands, and the European Union (ERC, MeltDyn, 101040254).
 The authors report no conflict of interest.